Our Goals & Ethos

 We understand that to achieve this goal, we need to have the highest possible standards, to always keep our students happy and to make every effort to maintain our 100% record with 15 areas of strength in our British Council inspections.

 To work with a relatively small number of agents, who have worked with us for many years and know us well, so we can rely on them to counsel students accurately to ensure that students coming to ELC Bristol have realistic expectations.

 To enable us to offer a personal service with classes at all levels, we regard the ideal number of students to be around 175 year round and 250 in July and August.

-Over the last 20 years we have often been full, but rather than grow the school, we have chosen to reduce the number of courses on offer which has allowed us to concentrate on our core activity - running full time EFL courses.
-In the increasingly competitive UK market with the number of adult individual students on the slide, our goal is to maintain these numbers with all students on the same course (21 hours per week), with around 10 students in each class and with as many students as possible coming as individuals.
+Over the 20-year period before the pandemic, we were often full, but, rather than grow the school, we chose to reduce the number of courses on offer which allowed us to concentrate on our core activity - running full-time EFL courses.
+In the years following COVID, our aim has been to regain and maintain the student numbers we had pre-pandemic (175 year round and 250 in July and August), with all students on the same course (21 hours per week), with around 10 students in each class and with as many students as possible coming as individuals.